RyanJulyan/rocket/02_discovery_and_planning_phase/02_design_thinking_template.md

 ### Sketching
-Sketching on the paper templates provided or use prototyping tools to design and wireframe, then it's a simple few clicks to make everything interactive.
+Sketching on the paper templates provided or using prototyping tools to design and wireframe, then it's a simple few clicks to make everything interactive.
-- [ ] Just start building, don't get hung up on visuals
+- [ ] Just start building; don't get hung up on visuals
 - [ ] Don't spend too much time on one idea - move fast!
 - [ ] Design only the screens that matter for testing
 - [ ] Prototyping tools such as: